ivan-paleo/publish-micro-image/README.md

 ### Submit an issue
 If you notice any problem or have a question, submit an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
 You can do so [here](https://github.com/ivan-paleo/publish-micro-image/issues).
+A GitHub account is necessary.

 ### Propose changes
 This document is written in [Markdown](https://www.markdownguide.org/).
 If you know how to write in this format, please propose text edits as a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (abbreviated "PR").
+A GitHub account is necessary.

 ### Send me an email
-For options 1-2, you need to create a GitHub account.
-If you do not have one and do not want to sign up, you can still write me an email (Google my name together with my affiliation to find my email address).
+If you do not have a GitHub account and do not want to sign up, you can still write me an email (Google my name together with my affiliation to find my email address).

+### Code of conduct
 By participating in this project, you agree to abide by our [code of conduct](CONDUCT.md).